 The impact of this significant funding inequity embedded in North Carolina's education system comes into clearer focus when comparing a school district's average state-funded teacher salary to the statewide average for state-funded teacher pay.
-Below are two examples, one urban and one rural.
+Two examples using 2021-22 data, one urban and one rural, can be found on the next page.

-EX IV.12 - Average State Funding per Teacher, Urban and Rural Comparison Examples (2021-22)
+EX IV.18 - Average State Funding per Teacher, Urban and Rural Comparison Examples (2021-22)